jgrugru/ifcollector/README.md

 Ifcollector allows you to smartly evaluate a list of functions/expressions againt a single value.

-Here is an example of how you would want to validate an inputted list:
+Here is an example of validating an inputted list:
 ```python
 from ifcollector import ifandstatement